Primary/Secondary Piping

 Fig. 13 - Boiler primary loop, IWH first zone, heat zoned w-valves

 One of the biggest differences with the drawings is what circulators should be running.
-Is the boiler circulator supposed to be on or off, is the primary circulator running or not?
+Is the boiler circulator supposed to be on or off?
+Is the primary circulator running or not?
 Hmmmmmmmm!!!!!
 Maybe best left to the professional.